lucasgeorgegustafson/cryfall/README.md

 ## Prerequisites

+* Python 3
-Python 3 with the `pip` and `venv` modules.
+  ...with the `pip` and `venv` modules.
 The examples in this document will assume that the `python` command points to an installation of Python 3; replace the command names with `python3` if necessary.
+* PostgreSQL 12

 ## Running Locally